alisahindev/Component-Examples/README.md

 # Hi I'm Ali

-This is a project that I created and continue to develop to learn more about repository form elements.
+This repository is a project I created and continue to develop to learn more about form elements.

 # Getting Started with Create React App